emb-riscv/specs-markdown/system-clock.md

-# The Device System Clock (DSC)
+# The Device System Clock (`sysclock`)

 ## Overview

-The **Device System Clock** is intended to support the implementation of the ISO/IEC 14882.2011 `high_resolution_clock` (§ 20.11.7.3).
+The **system clock** is intended to support the implementation of the ISO/IEC 14882.2011 `high_resolution_clock` (§ 20.11.7.3).
 Objects of class `high_resolution_clock` represent clocks with the shortest tick period.

-The **Device System Clock** is also intended as:
+The system clock is also intended as:

 - the RTOS tick timer that fires periodically at a programable rate, for example 1000 Hz, to measure time and to drive pre-emptive context switches
 - a variable rate alarm or signal timer to handle timeouts and alarms

-All harts in a RISC-V device share the same system clock instance.
+All harts in a RISC-V device share the same system clock counter, but each hart may have its
+own comparator.

 When the processor is halted in Debug state, the clock counter is not incremented.